Libertad (Velvet Revolver album)

-Libertad is the second and final studio album by American hard rock band Velvet Revolver, released on July 3, 2007.
-The name is Spanish and translates to "Liberty" or "freedom" in English.
-According to a 2007 interview with Rolling Stone, along with the Stone Temple Pilots albums Core and the self-titled 2010 album, Libertad is one of only three albums lead singer Scott Weiland wrote while sober.
+Libertad is the second and final studio album by American hard rock band Velvet Revolver.
+It was released on July 3, 2007, through RCA Records.
+The album's name is Spanish and translates to "liberty" or "freedom" in English.
+According to an interview with Rolling Stone, along with the Stone Temple Pilots albums Core and the self-titled 2010 album, Libertad is one of only three albums lead singer Scott Weiland wrote while sober.

 Release and promotion

 Velvet Revolver originally announced their plans for a second album in late 2005, when lead singer Scott Weiland said that the band was planning on recording a concept album.
 Although it is not certain how concrete the concept album plans were, they were eventually scrapped and the band began to work with producer Rick Rubin.
 However, the bandmembers felt that Rubin was not a good fit for the band and thus parted ways with him.
 In December 2006, Velvet Revolver began working with producer Brendan O'Brien, who had previously produced albums for Stone Temple Pilots, Weiland's former band.
-As Scott Weiland commented in Kerrang! magazine, "We were really excited about six months ago, when we first began writing.
+As Weiland commented in Kerrang! magazine, "We were really excited about six months ago, when we first began writing.
 Then we really kind of flat-lined for a while, We didn't know which way we were going.
 Once Brendan (O'Brien) came on board, it was kind of like a shot in the arm.
 It was a new energy."
 Recording began on December 11 and continued through December, January, and February.
 The process was documented by a series of video blogs, or "Vlogs", available on the band's website.

 On June 26, 2007, Velvet Revolver released a sneak peek of Libertad in its entirety.

 Libertad was a released as an Enhanced-CD which includes a 10-minute video documentary called "Re-Evolution: The Making of Libertad" (Directed by Rocco Guarino).
 A deluxe Best Buy edition was also released which includes a DVD containing a 30-minute documentary called "Tierra Roja, Sangre Roja" (Directed by Rocco Guarino), that documented the band's journey across South America.

 To promote the album, Velvet Revolver embarked on a South American tour with Aerosmith.
 The final performance saw 70,000 fans in attendance.
 Shortly thereafter, VR embarked on a North American club tour, revealing several new songs.
 The band also played major music festivals such as the Download Festival.
 In August 2007, they began a North American arena tour with Alice in Chains, and later toured Europe and Asia.

 Songs from the album were featured at X Games XIII as being the official background music to the event.
 The track "Let It Roll" is also used as the official theme song for the 2007 WWE Diva Search.
 The song "American Man" has also been used in promotional ads for the popular drama Prison Break.